 In combining the disciplines of biology and chemistry, you will learn how chemical processes occur in living organisms.
 This leads to a career path with the potential to transform lives.
 Beginning with your own.

 Get the Information You Need to Move Forward.

 Seton Hill’s new Boyle Health Sciences Center provides science students with the best in academic, clinical and research facilities and resources.

 Because laboratory courses at Seton Hill are small, you will do more than just watch experiments - you will perform them yourself, using the same sophisticated facilities and equipment that your professors use.

 Research & Internship Opportunities

 As an upperclassman, you’ll have the opportunity to take part in ongoing research, both here on campus and through research internships at universities and institutions across the country.

-At Seton Hill, you can earn your teaching certification at the same time you earn your degree in Chemistry.
+At Seton Hill, you can prepare for your teaching certification at the same time you earn your degree in biochemistry.